 Another type of killer whale, called offshore orcas, stays further out to sea, so we need to be in a commercial-sized boat to see them.
 Offshore orcas travel in groups of twenty or more and prey on sharks.
 (Seriously!)

 Southern Resident orcas eat only wild salmon and live in the coastal waters of British Columbia, Washington, and Oregon.
 They use a highly developed system of echolocation to find their prey and communicate with each other.
 Decreasing quantities of wild salmon, as well as increasing noise from shipping traffic, are two factors affecting the decline of the Southern Residents.
-As I write this, there are only 77 Southern Residents left.

 These orcas are highly relational and live their entire lives in close-knit family units.
 Daughters stay with their mothers for life and share the rearing of their young with their grandmothers, aunts, and sisters.
 They’ve been known to play a midwife role for each other at births.